DAY 1 - 16 December 2012

 Niirbhaya is being accompanied by Dr P.K.Verma, Incharge of Safdarjung Hospital's ICU, who is leading a team of doctors, many of them from Medanta.
 Her father and mother are also accompanying her.

 Three air ambulances have been pressed into service - two of Safdarjung Hospital's and one of Medanta's.
-The decision to take Nirbhaya to Singapore is understood to have been taken at the highest level.

 The Union cabinet discussed her worsening health condition on Wednesday morning and considered options for her medical care abroad.
 Government is also concerned about fresh protests if the worst can't be averted, and is therefore keen to be seen to be doing its very best to save Nirbhaya. ---- The flight to Singapore will be 6-hours long.
 Nirbhaya's condition worsened last night when she suffered a cardiac arrest and was revived after administration of CPR (cardiac pulmonary resuscitation).
 Through Wednesday, doctors at Safdarjung hospital struggled to fight the infection seeping through her body.